 Polly Ann Jordan is married to Congressman Jim Jordan, a Republican who has been representing Ohio’s 4th district since 2007.
-He is known as one of the founding members of the conservative Freedom Caucus and is the Ranking Member of the House Oversight Committee.
-Rep. Jordan is also on the Judiciary Committee.
+He is known as one of the founding members of the conservative Freedom Caucus.
+He is a Ranking Member of the Judiciary Committee and is also on the Oversight & Reform Committee, according to his congressional website.

 The couple has been together since they were teenagers and have four children.
 Polly, an art teacher, has stayed largely out of the political spotlight.